Skip to main content

 If you take too much

-It's very unlikely that taking 1 or 2 extra doses will cause any problems.
+It's unlikely that taking 1 or 2 extra doses will cause any problems.
 But check with a doctor if you're worried.

 Urgent advice: Contact 111 for advice now if:

-If you need to go to A&E, do not drive.
-Ask someone to drive you or call 999 and ask for an ambulance.
+If you need to go to A&E, do not drive yourself.
+Get someone else to drive you or call for an ambulance.

-Stopping taking esomeprazole
+Stopping esomeprazole

 If you've taken esomeprazole for a long time, speak to your doctor before you stop taking it.
 Stopping suddenly could make your stomach produce a lot more acid, and make your symptoms come back.